karttur/professional/phd/index.md

 share: true
 ---

 My PhD project "Modelling water and vegetation reciprocity - a landscape synthesis in GIS" is based on the results of several studies relating landscape patterns and processes.
-Some of the studies are explicitly included in the PhD thesis report, whereas others are only used as background material.
+Some of the studies are explicitly included in the PhD thesis report, whereas others were only used as background material.

 <h1 class='foot-description'></h1>
 <h1 class='foot-description'>PhD thesis</h1>